-Susan Copley of Peterborough has a lifelong love of the outdoors, and wants children today to have the chance to learn bird calls, catch salamanders and turtles, and explore their local fields and woods.
-Since growing up in Princeton, NJ, Sue earned her B.A. from Bates College, masters degrees from Mount Holyoke and UNH, and a Ph.D. from UConn.
+Susan Copley of Peterborough, Chair, has a lifelong love of the outdoors, and wants children today to have the chance to learn bird calls, catch salamanders and turtles, and explore their local fields and woods.
+Since growing up in Princeton, NJ, Sue earned her B.A. from Bates College, master’s degrees from Mount Holyoke and the University of New Hampshire, and a Ph.D. from the University of Connecticut.
 She loves to teach children and adults of all ages and backgrounds.
 Recently retired as the long-term Principal of Peterborough Elementary School, Sue is currently the Executive Director of an educational non-profit.
 She has served on the Boards of Brantwood Camp, the NH Journal of Education, the Monadnock Summer Lyceum, various educational organizations, and the ConVal Community Scholarship Foundation.
 She is an active member of the Monadnock Rotary Club.
-Sue is a past recipient of the Harris Center’s “Educator of the Year” Award and loves sharing all season picnics with her husband, Doug, on the summit of Thumb Mountain.
+Sue is a past recipient of the Harris Center’s “Educator of the Year” Award and loves sharing all-season picnics with her husband, Doug, on the summit of Thumb Mountain.

 Carol Thompson and her husband, Dennis, built their Frost Pond home in Jaffrey over 20 years ago as a part-time refuge from life in Cambridge, MA.
 Carol earned a B.A. in music history from the University of Michigan, but spent her career as an academic administrator within liberal arts universities.
 Carol has enjoyed a lifetime passion for the out-of-doors, having grown up on a river in small town Illinois.
 She discovered birding after her move to Jaffrey, and is particularly interested in bird sounds and song.
-In 2003 she joined the board of the Monadnock Conservancy, serving first as chair of the stewardship committee and later as vice-president and then president of the board.
+In 2003 she joined the board of the Monadnock Conservancy, serving first as Chair of the Stewardship Committee and later as Vice President and then President of the board.

 Roger Sweet, Sullivan